Last Updated on January 17, 2021 by neilhardy

 Look for letter codes such as AC (contains asbestos) or NT (does not contain asbestos).

-We would strongly advise that an Asbestos Surveyor takes any samples for testing, but there is no law to say you can’t do it yourself if it’s a residential property (commercial or public properties will definitely need a professional to take any samples under the ‘Duty to Manage’ regulations).
+We would strongly advise that an Asbestos Surveyor takes any samples for testing.
+There is no law to say you can’t do it yourself f it’s residential property A commercial or public properties will definitely need a professional to take any samples under the ‘Duty to Manage’ regulations.

-So If you do decide to take any samples yourself from your own home, you must ensure you are wearing protective clothing ie a disposable coverall, disposable gloves and a suitable respiratory disposable face mask in order to protect yourself from any potential asbestos exposure throughout the procedure.
+So If you do decide to take any samples yourself from your own home, you must ensure you are wearing protective clothing.
+A disposable coverall, disposable gloves and a suitable respiratory disposable face mask.
+These will help to protect you from any potential asbestos exposure throughout the procedure.